joneill87/Octocat/README.md

 ## Pushing Your Changes

 11. In order to make sure everyone can see your changes we need to *publish* (or *push*) our commit.
-Click on the button with the sync icon in the top-right corner of the GitHub app.
+Once you've committed your changes, you should see a button at the top of the GitHub client Window saying **push origin**.

-12. To make sure your changes have been published, click on the History tab on the left side of the GitHub client window.
-You should see your commit summary and commit description.
-If you click on it you should also see a list of all the files that were included.
+12. To make sure your changes have been published, check that the button you have just clicked has changed to say **Fetch origin**.
+This means there's nothing else to push.

 13. Congratulations!
 You've just published your first commit!